1itvinka/anastasiya.dev/content/blog/names/index.md

 ### Conclusion

 Names should reveal intent, be easy to read and discuss, be searchable, and shouldn't be confusing and misleading.
 Quite simple, right?
 Not always.
 But that's super important to do it properly.

+<section class="separator"><em></em><em></em><em></em></section>

+This article is a part of the series [My Principles For Writing Clean JavaScript Code](https://anastasiya.dev/clean-js-code/).

+In many examples above, I use the code from [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript).
+It’s a fantastic resource for learning how to write clean code in JavaScript — highly recommended!

+My website is not a standard blog — it's a [digital garden](https://anastasiya.dev/why-digital-garden/), and I constantly add, move around, and remove stuff.
+So please feel free to join the conversation.
+All the content is on [github](https://github.com/1itvinka/anastasiya.dev/tree/master/content/blog).
+Or it might be easier to [discuss it on Twitter](https://mobile.twitter.com/search?q=https://anastasiya.dev/names/).